renaschweizer/congen-gatk/README.md

   -O bqsr/pman_recal1_data.table
 ```

 This generates a recalibration text file with information on things such as the quality scores of each read group for mismatches, insertions and deltions, or empirical qualities for each covariate used in the dataset (e.g. context and cycle).
-Again, you can read more about the format of this table on the gatk website: https://gatk.broadinstitute.org/hc/en-us/articles/360035890531
+Again, you can read more about the format of this table on the gatk website: https://gatk.broadinstitute.org/hc/en-us/articles/360035890531, and the tool documentation [here](https://gatk.broadinstitute.org/hc/en-us/articles/360047216111--Tool-Documentation-Index).

 Next, we apply this recalibration info to our original BAM file to make a new BAM with recalibrated quality scores.